Ninetalesgh/dndcampaign/vault/dm/monsters.md

    On a hit or miss, the target's space becomes Heavily Obscured until the beginning of the kobold's next turn.
    - **Dragonshield Bash**.
 One creature within 1 *(1.5m)* must succeed on a DC 12 STR Save or take 4 (1d4 + 2) bludgeoning damage and be pushed up to 1 *(1.5m)* away.
    A creature that fails this Save by 5 or more additionally falls [Prone](conditions.md#prone).
    - **Fearless Shout (recharge 5)**.
-The kobold and each friendly non-minion kobold within 6 *(9m)* that can hear it gain 5 (2d4) temporary hit points.
+The kobold and each friendly non-minion kobold within 6 *(9m)* that can hear it gain 5 (2d4) temporary HP.
-   While it has any of these temporary hit points, a creature has advantage on WIS Saves.
+   While it has any of these temporary HP, a creature has advantage on WIS Saves.
 - **Reactions**:
    - **Flimsy Bravado**.
 When the kobold misses with a melee attack, it can move up to 3 *(4.5m)* directly away from the target.
 *(Source: ConfluxCreatures)*